 Property value tax (also know as an ad valorem tax) is a tax applied the value of a land and improvements (buildings and other fixtures) and is the principal source of revenue for most municipalities in British Columbia.

 During the annual budgeting process, municipalities will determine their service and infrastructure expenditures for the year and the revenue sources to fund these expenditures (including property value taxes).

 Once a municipality has determined the total amount of proper value tax to raise, it must then determine how to apportion that tax burden over the nine property classes (for example, (Class 1) Residential Class, (Class 6) Business Class, and (Class 4) Major Industrial Class).
 A guiding principle for determining the apportionment would be the Statement of Objectives and Policies for Taxation required as part of the annual municipal budgeting process.
 Once the tax apportionment to each property class is determined, the municipality will then set a tax rate for each class sufficient to raise the necessary tax revenue to meet its annual budgetary needs.

 Tax rates are expressed as a dollar figure per $1,000 dollars of assessed property value of land and improvements.
 For example, a tax rate of $1.02 per $1,000 of assessed value would mean that a property assessed at $300,000 would be taxed $306 (= $300,000 x $1.02/1000).
 The assessed values for every taxable property in B.C. is annually determined by BC Assessment.

-Municipalities must set their tax rates for each property class, by bylaw, before May 15 of each year, and they must submit their tax bylaw to the Ministry of Municipal Affairs and Housing, which reviews and publishes annual tax rate and tax revenue information.
+Municipalities must set their tax rates for each property class, by bylaw, before May 15 of each year.
+They must submit their tax bylaw to the Ministry of Municipal Affairs, which reviews and publishes annual tax rate and tax revenue information.